dmarks2/liferay-plugin-intellij/documentation/jsp_files.md

 Deprecations
 ------------

-Some taglibs or attributes may be deprecated or removed in specific Liferay versions.
+Some taglibs or attributes may have been deprecated or removed in specific Liferay versions.

-Depending on the Liferay version some inspections are shown if deprecated or removed taglibs/attributes are detected.
+Depending on the Liferay version inspections are shown if deprecated or removed taglibs/attributes are detected.
+Depending on the type of deprecation or removal quickfixes are offered.
+Those may be

+* Remove the attribute or tag
+* Rename the attribute, tag or namespace to a replacement for the deprecation